mzazon/awesome-cloud-projects/aws/centralized-logging-opensearch/centralized-logging-opensearch.md

    echo "✅ Lambda function deployed and connected to Kinesis stream"
    ```

-   The event source mapping configures Lambda to automatically process records from the Kinesis stream in batches, optimizing throughput while maintaining low latency for log processing.
+   The Lambda function is configured with Python 3.12 runtime (the latest supported version) and optimized memory allocation for log processing workloads.
+The event source mapping automatically processes Kinesis records in configurable batches, balancing throughput with latency requirements for near real-time log processing.

    > **Warning**: Initial log ingestion may take 5-10 minutes to appear in OpenSearch due to buffering in Kinesis Data Firehose.
 Be patient during initial testing and allow sufficient time for the full pipeline to process data.
 For troubleshooting, check the [Firehose monitoring guide](https://docs.aws.amazon.com/kinesis/latest/dev/monitoring-with-cloudwatch.html).